Crash of a Douglas C-54D-10-DC Skymaster in Akron

 Circumstances:

-Enroute, the aircraft hit the east slope of Mt Page located 2 miles southwest of Saluda, North Carolina.
-The aircraft was destroyed by impact forces and a post crash fire.
+En route from Bolling AFB to Donaldson AFB, the crew encountered dense fog.
+Too low, the airplane collided with trees and crashed in a wooded area located on Mt Page, some 3 km southwest of Saluda, North Carolina.
+The airplane was destroyed by impact forces and a post crash fire.
 Four passengers were killed while six other occupants were injured.

 Crash of a Beechcraft AT-11 Kansan at Bolling AFB